117503445/GoWebDAV/README.md

 > /dav2,/root/dir2,null,null,true

-Use a semicolon to separate each WebDAV service configuration, which means that the above string describes 2 services, which are

-> /dav1,/root/dir1,user1,pass1,false

-and

-> /dav2,/root/dir2,null,null,true

 The first service will mount the `/root/dir1` directory of the Docker image under `/dav1`.
 The required username and password for access are `user1` and `pass1` respectively.

 Then, according to the previous `-v /root/dir1:/root/dir1`, the mapping relationship with `/root/dir1` of the physical machine can be completed and accessed.